alexandra-storton/Seasonal-Funnel-Analysis/README.md

 <br>

 **3. Optimise Channel Mix & Expand into Profitable Areas.**
-* Referrals is a high-intent channel and brought in the highest AOV customers during the Christmas Period ($74.50) - push this as an acquisition channel during this period through link googlemerchandisestore.com.
+* Referrals is a high-intent channel and brought in the highest AOV customers during the Post-Christmas Period ($74.50) - push this as an acquisition channel during this period through link googlemerchandisestore.com.
 * CPC acts as a window shopping channel pre-BFCM with high engagement rates but poor add to cart rates (7%) and low final AOV.
 Remarket to these individuals during BFCM to capture those who added to cart or showed high engagement with site but didn't check out.
 * Canada is an underinvested in market during BFCM, with the higest AOV of $95.28 vs the US's $77.78.
 Only 8.2% of traffic compared to the US's 51%.